After 54 hours of research evaluating 92 products, we picked Urban Decay Eyeshadow Primer Potion as our top choice.

 Some reviewers found that using this eye primer can be tricky to master.
 But it should be all smooth-sailing once you get the hang of it.

-In this eye primer, Too Faced used a special formula that would really emphasize the vibrancy and shine of glitter eyeshadow.
+In this eye primer, Too Faced used a special formula that really emphasizes the vibrancy and shine of glitter eyeshadow.
 In a nutshell, it's the ideal texture for this specific application -- something that we, and hundreds of other satisfied reviewers, would likely agree on.

 Using this eye primer, however, takes a bit of getting used to.
 Efforts by first-time users are often derailed by either applying too much or too little product.
 The texture is also sticky and tacky, but that's something we would expect from a glitter glue anyway.